Jeunese/jeunese.github.io/docs/overview.md

 ## Product documentation

 Product documentation articulates technical concepts, in writing, for a company's products and services.

+The audience for this type of technical content are typically administrators.
+Administrators install, configure, and maintain products and applications.
+Administrators are sometimes called "users" because they use the tools described in the product documentation.
+We use the term "administrator" to differentiate this type of user from the *end-users* of the product or service that the administrator sets up.

-It is "how-to" guidance written for administrators to help them:
+Product documentation is "how-to" guidance written for administrators to help them:

 - Understand how a product or service works.
 - Keep up with new releases.
-- Learn how to install, upgrade, manage, and troubleshoot products and services.
+- Learn how to install, upgrade, manage, and troubleshoot products and services

-There is also the expanded audience to consider, which often includes key decision-makers, such as product managers and executives, who are evaluating the complexity, size, and cost of implementation.
+There is also the expanded audience of product documentation to consider, which often includes key decision-makers, such as product managers and executives, who are evaluating the complexity, size, and cost of implementation.

 Product documentation isn't a complete list of every component or functionality.
 It also isn't Sales or Marketing material such as blogs or news designed to convince a non-technical audience to adopt a feature or product.
 And, it isn't a substitute for Technical Support, explaining or solving specific issues, in detail, with suggested fixes.